grimmer0125/embedded-pydicom-react-viewer/README.md

 1. I did not record JS accurate time cost but it is fast.
 2. Local Python is much faster than Pyodide Python in browser.

+### Some compressed JPEG DICOM are not shown in the browser

+Need extra jpeg decoder added.

 ## todo list

 Besides adding back above medical file cases/features, there are some optional things we can do

 1. [Done] Host these on your server.
 Check https://pyodide.org/en/0.17.0a2/usage/serving-pyodide-packages.html & https://pyodide.org/en/0.17.0a2/usage/loading-packages.html#
    1. pyodide.wasm (WebAssembly, 10MB), pyodide.asm.js (3.8MB), and pyodide.asm.data(5MB) files